 CHRISSY GAMBLE PRINCIPAL

-Prior to moving to Tasmania, Chrissy was the Principal of Christ Church Grammar School in Melbourne, and she has also held the positions of Deputy Head of School (P-12) and Head of Junior School (P-6) at Cranbrook School in Sydney.
+Before Kingswood College, Chrissy was Deputy Executive Director at Independent Schools Tasmania for four years, and preceding this was Principal of Christ Church Grammar School in Melbourne.
+She has also been Deputy Head of School (P-12) and Head of Junior School (P-6) at Cranbrook School in Sydney.

 CHRIS MARA DIRECTOR OF BUSINESS